Studio Frantzén

 cedric grolet london

 The French do it better – even something as quintessentially English as afternoon tea, as it turns out.
 Parisian pâttisier Cédric Grolet has come all the way across the channel to show us how it’s done, showcasing his famously elaborate pastry creations alongside glasses of Champagne.
-There are also stools up at the kitchen’s counter where you can enjoy a kind of ‘chef’s table’ experience, or you can just order something to-go from the many trompe l’oeil pastries on the counter.
-Which is French for trompe l’oeil.
+There are also stools up at the kitchen’s counter where you can enjoy a kind of ‘chef’s table’ experience, or you can just order something to-go from the counter’s many trompe l’oeil pastries, which is French for trompe l’oeil.

 Details: The Berkeley, Wilton Place, Knightsbridge, SW1X 7RL Book here

 Like exploring the best places to eat in an area?
-Check out our pick of the best restaurants in every London neighbourhood
+Check out our choices for the best restaurant in every London neighbourhood